ParimalAhire/Lab-Assignment-6-Encoder-Decoder-Attention/README.md

 | Training Time | 286.2 s | 190.1 s |
 | Parameters | 787,811 | 604,451 |

 > **Note on val loss anomaly:** The attention model has higher val loss due to overfitting on 500 pairs (30% more parameters).
 BLEU is the more reliable translation quality metric — attention wins there.
-This is expected and discussed in detail in Part 4 of the report.

 ---